 Your parent’s memory is declining a bit more each day.
 While some days are better than others, your mom might be forgetting how to perform routine tasks like how to put on shoes, or perhaps your dad can’t remember your name.
-Providing dementia care to a loved one with memory problems can be a daunting task.
+Providing memory care to a loved one with memory problems or dementia can be a daunting task.

 How discouraging it is to feel unable to help the ones we love the most.

 You’re not as powerless as you might think.
 There are things you can do to help your aging loved one be happy, safe and as independent as possible.

 Your mother threatened to punch you if you don’t leave her alone because she felt defenseless and unable to express her wants, needs, and feelings.
 Much like a young child, people with memory impairments need reassurance, constant reminders and an unending supply of patience from caregivers.

 Mood swings, anger outbursts and tearful episodes that seem to come out of nowhere are a normal part of disease progression.
 This isn’t your fault – remind yourself of that during stressful occasions that involve unpredictable behavior.